maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 What follows are some ideas and resources to help you create your site's look and feel:

 - Use a framework.
-We listed several frameworks you can use in the [Frameworks][] section of the Appendix.
+We listed several frameworks you can use in the [Frameworks][Appendix 1] section of the Appendices.

 - Reverse engineer pieces of things you already like.